dongheenam/dongheenam.info/content/courses/jpn-maths-1/numbers-and-expressions/inequalities/3-simultaneous-inequalities.md

 {{% /box %}}

 {{% details title="No solutions?" %}}
-When you are solving inequalities, you sometimes end up two contradicting conditions, just like the previous example question.
+When you solve inequalities, you sometimes end up with two contradicting conditions, just like the previous example question.
 In this case, simply state there are *no solutions*.
-This is one of the few moments in mathematics when you can say I cannot answer the question and you are actually correct!
+This is one of the few moments in mathematics when you can say I cannot answer the question, and you are actually correct!

 <p></p>